signalfx/puppet_install_collectd/README.md

 This is one of three modules provided by SignalFx for managing collectd.
 See [Module Description](#module-description).

-## Module Description

-Collectd is a system statistics collection daemon.
-This module pulls SignalFx's latest Debian or RPM package of collectd as appropriate for your system, and uses it to install collectd.
-Debian packages are pulled from signalfx/collectd-release PPA.
-RPM packages are pulled from SignalFx's Amazon S3 bucket.

-This is one of three modules provided by SignalFx for managing collectd.

 Module name | Description
 ------------| ------------
 puppet_install_collectd | Install and stay up-to-date with SignalFx's latest build of collectd.
 [configure_collectd_plugins](https://forge.puppetlabs.com/signalfx/configure_collectd_plugins) | Enable and configure a set of collectd plugins that work well with SignalFx.
 [send_collectd_metrics](https://forge.puppetlabs.com/signalfx/send_collectd_metrics) | Configure collectd to send metrics to SignalFx.

 ## Setup
 Install the latest release of install_collectd module from SignalFx using: